-The number one source of calcium in the American diet is dairy products.
-The number one source of saturated fat, however, is also dairy products.
-The number one allergen in the American food supply as well.
-So yes, cow’s milk represents a substantial source of calcium, but it all depends on what baggage you want with your calcium.
+The #1 source of calcium in the American diet is dairy products.
+The #1 source of artery-clogging saturated fat is also dairy products; one of the top allergens in the U.S. food supply as well.
+So while cow’s milk represents a substantial source of calcium, it comes with a lot of baggage.

-The calcium in dark green leafy vegetables like kale, broccoli, bok choi is absorbed about twice as well as the calcium in milk—and you also get as a bonus: fiber and folate, iron and antioxidants, and bone health superstar vitamin K—you won’t find any of this stuff in milk.
-What you will get as a bonus to the calcium in milk is saturated butterfat, cholesterol, lactose and antibiotics, pesticides, pus, and manure
+The calcium in dark green leafy vegetables like kale, broccoli, and bok choy is absorbed about twice as well as the calcium in milk—and there’s a bonus: fiber, folate, iron, antioxidants, and the bone-health superstar vitamin K. You won’t find any of those in milk.
+What you do get as a bonus to the calcium in milk is saturated butterfat, cholesterol, lactose, and antibiotics, pesticides, pus, and manure.

-There was even a pus study this year!
-In the Journal of Dairy Science they asked the age-old question, “can you taste the pus?”
-The United States has the highest allowable pus concentration in the world—can have over 300 million pus cells per tall frosty glass.
-The industry, however, has always argued that it doesn’t matter how inflamed and infected the udders of our factory farmed dairy cows are, because of pasteurization—it’s cooked pus, so there’s no food safety risk.
+There was even a study on pus this year!
+In the Journal of Dairy Science they asked, frankly, a pretty revolting question: can you taste the pus?
+The U.S. has the highest allowable pus concentration in the world—you can have more than 300 million pus cells in just one glass.
+Now, the industry has always argued that it doesn’t matter how inflamed and infected the udders of our factory-farmed dairy cows are, because of pasteurization; it’s cooked pus, so there’s no food safety risk.

 What these researchers did, though, was to see if you can taste the difference.
-They made two vats of cheese—one from high pus milk and the other conforming to the more stringent European standards.
-And lo and behold not only could you taste the difference, but the “now with less pus” cheese evidently tasted significantly better.
+They made two vats of cheese—one with high-pus milk, and the other conforming to the more stringent European standards.
+Not only could they taste the difference, but the “now with less pus” cheese evidently tasted significantly better.